When Does Sparsity Mitigate the Curse of Depth in LLMs: Proofs and Mathematical background

 \begin{theorem}[Sparsity reduces variance propagation in Transformer] Let $\{R_\ell\}_{\ell=0}^L$ follow the no-LayerNorm Transformer recursion \eqref{eq:tr_seq_residual}.
 Under Assumptions~\ref{as:common_mask_retention}--\ref{as:ffn_second_moment_gain}, the depth-$L$ variance satisfies

 In particular, if $\alpha_\ell^{\mathrm{attn}}\le \alpha^{\mathrm{attn}}$, $\alpha_\ell^{\mathrm{ffn}}\le \alpha^{\mathrm{ffn}}$ and $\rho_\ell\le \rho<1$ for all $\ell$, then

 \end{theorem}

 The proof is provided in Section~\ref{sec:proof10}.
 Theorem~\ref{thm:transformer_sparsity_common_mask} shows that, even with the nonlinear $\mathrm{Softmax}$ in MHA, the depth-wise variance propagation can be controlled by a multiplicative gain whose dependence on sparsity appears only through the common retention factor $\rho_\ell$.
 In this sense, feature sparsity acts as a variance regularizer: smaller $\rho_\ell$ reduces both the attention-branch gain $(1+\sqrt{\alpha_\ell^{\mathrm{attn}}\rho_\ell})^2$ and the FFN-branch gain $(1+\sqrt{\alpha_\ell^{\mathrm{ffn}}\rho_\ell})^2$, hence decreases the overall variance growth across depth.
-When effective sparsity is induced by training dynamics (rather than an explicit architectural mask), the same mechanism applies through a reduced empirical retention $\rho_\ell$.
+The theorem therefore applies directly only to mechanisms that can be represented by such an independent mask model.
+For training-induced or data-dependent sparsity, the same expression should be viewed as an analogy based on an empirical retention factor, not as a formal implication.
+When effective sparsity is induced by training dynamics, this interpretation becomes heuristic because the mask, activations, and weights are coupled.